Olympian frames: Frederic, Lord Leighton

 Frederic Leighton (1830-96), The last watch of Hero, c.1887, o/c, 63 1/8 x 36 1/8 ins (160.3 x 91.7 cm.), predella 13 1/8 x 30 1/8 ins, Manchester CAG

-The frame in this extraordinary work of art functions as the actual window where Hero stands waiting, and is carried on in the internal architecture of her room.
+The frame in this striking work of art functions as the actual window where Hero stands waiting, and is carried on in the internal architecture of her room.
 The carved pilasters are particularly close to the original fluted Bassae column, where the bottom of the column shaft flares outwards into the pedestal (as it also does in Lachrymae).
 They reinforce and emphasize Hero’s stance, the flutes echoing the pleating of her dress and the folds of the curtain.
 The composition is brought so near to the spectator, with Hero barely contained by the plane of the picture surface, that her emotion is given an extraordinary vividness and power; this is multiplied by Leighton’s use of the apron of the tabernacle.

 Here, in this secular predella panel, is a picture of what Hero sees already in her mind – the loss of Leander in the stormy Mediterranean.
 The use of two scenes set in different locations mimics mediaeval and Renaissance altarpieces, where different parts of a single story may be taking place in the same painting; or secular depictions of a myth, such as Uccello’s St George and the dragon, where the passage of time moves from right to left across the canvas.
 Leighton’s knowledge of early art, the different structures of frames, and his archaeological enthusiasm for the appropriate forms and ornaments to complement his subject, come together here with particular force.
 It is incomprehensible that such a work, in which paintings and frame are so inseparably linked, can ever be reproduced as two naked floating images; but this is how they appear on the Art UK website – a travesty of two postcards on a white ground.